I beg to move,

 Ever since I have been in this House, I have experienced legislation after legislation and Government initiative after Government initiative to try to deal with the enormous implications of the problem we face as we spend an increasing amount of our lives in retirement.
 We cannot expect people to rely on the basic state pension.
 It was never designed to provide people with the level of comfort to which they had grown accustomed during their working lives.
 It was introduced to prevent people from falling into poverty, not to provide them with comfort.
 It was introduced to keep the wolf from the door.
 Notwithstanding the huge improvements that we have made, such as the legislative changes with respect to women’s entitlement and the operation of the triple lock, people imagine that they have paid for their state pension, but they have not.
 They have paid for those who are retired now, as they expect this inter- generational contract to proceed and that others will pay for them.

 However, as the working population shrinks relative to the retired population, people must make savings for their retirement.
 We have this enormous task of public policy to get that message across to people and, hey, pensions are complicated and people have busy lives.
 They have children at school, mortgages to pay and job worries.
 Pensions are a low priority for them.
-I never cease to be amazed at the level of public ignorance and, indeed, indifference with respect to knowledge about pensions—even in this House.
+I never cease to be amazed at the level of public ignorance and, indeed, indifference to knowledge about pensions—even in this House.
 Mr Deputy Speaker, you may be aware that the House authorities are providing seminars for Members who are approaching retirement, at which they suddenly discover the implications of the lifetime savings limit, something which you would have expected them to wrestle with since most of them will have voted for those changes in a Finance Bill in the last Parliament.
 Even Members are not immune from this.

 We must deal with public indifference and ignorance, but we have added a further toxic element to that mix: hostility to pension savings.
 We have somehow let it get abroad that pensions are a mug’s game, that people who do the right thing and follow the exhortations to save actually end up, either through malice or through incompetence, having those savings stolen from them.
 Such is the case with Equitable Life.